Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 Of course, so that it may be used in the future, this backup of (notably) the private key should not be encrypted with that same key.

-Specifying in filenames the email address may be avoided, in the sense that rather than having multiple keys (ex: as many as email accounts), it is often more convenient to have a single key supporting multiple names/addresses (see the section about subkey below); so:
+Specifying in filenames the email address may be avoided, in the sense that rather than having multiple keys (e.g. as many as email accounts), it is often more convenient to have a single key supporting multiple names/addresses (see the section about subkey below); so:

-# If using fingerprints and potentially having multiple registered email # accounts,just focusing on their common identity: # $ gpg -o $(date '+%Y%m%d')-full-key-backup-for-james.bond.gpg --export-secret-keys C3987680AD9B79FDC6B7D25C9D60ADA5E115A8B5
+# If using fingerprints and potentially having multiple registered email # accounts, just focusing on their common identity: # $ gpg -o $(date '+%Y%m%d')-full-key-backup-for-james.bond.gpg --export-secret-keys C3987680AD9B79FDC6B7D25C9D60ADA5E115A8B5

 A backup of the revocation certificate shall be done as well (knowing that by design it is not password-protected, and thus having access to this certificate is sufficient to be able to kill your key), preferably in a different location as the role of this certificate is to serve as an urgent safety measure should the private key be lost (non-emergency revocations should be performed thanks to the more adapted and informative --generate-revocation option instead).